GoogleCloudPlatform/genai-databases-retrieval-app/docs/datastore/alloydb.md

 ## Set up connection to AlloyDB

+AlloyDB supports network connectivity through private, internal IP addresses only.
 For this section, we will create a Google Cloud Engine VM in the same VPC as the AlloyDB cluster.
 We can use this VM to connect to our AlloyDB cluster using Private IP.